garfix/nligems/doc/internals.md

 - generating a custom response ("She married to Lord Byron")
 - asking for clarification ("Do you mean [a] ... [b] ...")
 - admission of inability ("I do not know this person", "I do not understand the word 'vehicle'")

+#### Sentence generation

+Compound sentences need to be built from smaller pieces, just as an input sentence is broken down in pieces.
+Sometimes even the same grammar is used.

 #### Admitting inability